 The data model proposed in this document is fully defined in all detail through a UML model.
 UML is a large language and we have consciously restricted ourselves to a subset of the possible modelling elements.
 We have also added a few modelling elements using the extension mechanisms UML provides through stereotypes, tags and predefined data types.
 This combination of restriction and extensions is referred to as a UML Profile.
-The details of our profile are described in a separate document Erreur!
-Source du renvoi introuvable., added as an Appendix to the current WD.
+The details of our profile are described in Appendix B.